axvr/axvr.io/projects/ascribe/comparison/index.md

 <u>Problems</u>

+- Requires the creation of large, complex and unreliable/bug-prone extensions.
 - File encoding rules don't actually work when used with Git (Git will still store and checkout the file in UTF-8 unless you use the `.gitattributes` file).
 - Some implementations suffer from security issues caused by allowing arbitrary